GabrielAsis/ThemeCrafted/README.md

 <Link to="/" class="link">Read more</Link>
 ```

-Make sure to also use Link from react-router-dom

 - Inherits text color.
 - Removes underline.
 - Adds hover fade effect.

+⚠️ Use <Link> from react-router-dom instead of <a> tags for internal navigation to ensure client-side routing works properly.

 ---